* ADP jobs report a tick below expectations, Dec. revised lower

 But as other data has also been uninspiring, there is concern that another weak report could be an indication of a greater macroeconomic problem.

 The Dow Jones industrial average slipped 5.01 points or 0.03 percent, to end at 15,440.23.
 The S&P 500 dipped 3.56 points or 0.20 percent, to finish at 1,751.64.
 The Nasdaq Composite fell 19.968 points or 0.50 percent, to close at 4,011.552.

-After the closing bell, Walt Disney Co. reported a higher quarterly profit and its stock climbed 1.5 percent to $72.81 in extended-hours trading - up 1.7 percent from its close at $71.76.
+After the closing bell, Walt Disney Co. reported a higher quarterly profit.
+Its stock climbed to $72.99 in extended-hours trading - up 1.7 percent from its close at $71.76.

 The limp data earlier in the week added to concerns about growth in China and the outlook for some emerging market economies.
-A recent rout in emerging currencies spurred some central banks to act, pressuring bond and stock holdings and luring investors into assets perceived as relatively safe, like the yen and U.S. and German government debt.
+A recent rout in emerging markets’ currencies spurred some central banks to act, pressuring bond and stock holdings and luring investors into assets perceived as relatively safe, like the yen, U.S. Treasuries and German government debt.

-In the latest comments from the Federal Reserve, Philadelphia Federal Reserve Bank President Charles Plosser, a hawkish policymaker, said the central bank should wind down its bond purchases faster than planned and end the stimulus program before mid-year.
+Charles Plosser, the president of the Federal Reserve Bank of Philadelphia and a hawkish policymaker, said the central bank should wind down its bond purchases faster than planned and end the stimulus program before mid-year.

 Of the 298 companies in the S&P 500 that had reported earnings through Wednesday morning, Thomson Reuters data showed that 69.5 percent have topped Wall Street’s expectations, above the 63 percent beat rate since 1994 and the 67 percent rate for the past four quarters.